SebastianoTaddei/UnixShellProgramming/lectures/01_unix_shell_programming_theory.md

 ```bash
 #!/bin/bash

 echo "Hello, $1!"
 ```

-If you can the script like this:
+If you run the script like this:

 ```bash
 arguments.sh Sebastiano